 Fighting to #FreeTheVulnerable During the Pandemic

-With the crisis of a global pandemic gripping all our lives, incarcerated people are squeezed even tighter.
 Prisons are high-risk, poorly ventilated environments where social distancing is impossible.
-The state is demonstrating a lack of care of incarcerated people and this must be monitored and challenged as this pandemic continues.
-Since the beginning of the pandemic, Amistad Law Project has tracked the spread of the virus through the state prison system.
-We've advocated for a dramatic reduction of the prison population to reduce the harm of the virus to incarcerated people and prison staff.
+The state demonstrated a lack of care of incarcerated people and we monitored and challenged the state's response as the pandemic hit PA prisons.
+Since the beginning of the pandemic, Amistad Law Project tracked the spread of the virus through the state prison system.
+We advocated for a dramatic reduction of the prison population to reduce the harm of the virus to incarcerated people and prison staff.
 We initially demanded that the population of PA state prisons must be reduced so incarcerated people can single cell and social distancing is more possible.
 We continue to demand that aging and medically compromised people in prison have a pathway home.

 We've taken many actions to advance decarceration as a public health measure.
 Along with the ACLU of PA and Abolitionist Law Center, we wrote letters to the Governor detailing ways to reduce the prison population.
 We organized public health experts and faith leaders to speak out.
 We authored op-eds and spoke out in the media.
 We co-authored a report on the pandemic in PA prisons with Rachel Lopez, Director of the Andy and Gwen Stern Community Lawyering Clinic and Associate Professor of Law at the Thomas R. Kline School of Law at Drexel University.
 Through our Free Them to Heal Us network, we organized community members for creative online mobilizations to pressure decision makers.